 Students are expected to post to the threaded discussion board twice during the course of the week.
-The first thread is due by Thursday 11:59 pm EST and the second is due by Sunday 11:59 pm EST. The threads are intended to be conversational in nature.
+Due dates are noted on Canvas.
+The threads are intended to be conversational in nature.
 We will do our best here to create an engaging discussion.
 Thus, students should not simply respond to the question, but rather work to move the conversation forward.
 Please do not repeat what others have said or simply agree with something another student has mentioned.
 Simply stating "I agree with Janie," or "I concur" is not a substantial response.
 You are encouraged to pose additional questions.
 Students should refer to course readings and other course material during the discussion.
 Posts will demonstrate clear evidence that concepts from the reading are presented and expressed correctly.
 Students are expected to read through all the comments by the end of each module.